CLEP / Introductory Sociology

 Question 2: If you had preconceived stereotypical notions about a person's limitations, what would this be called?

-1. racialization
+1. ableism

-2. direct institutionalism
+3. direct institutionalism

 4. sexism

-Correct Answer: C. ableism
+Correct Answer: A. ableism

 Explanation: It can get confusing with all these “isms,” but in this case the is ableism.
 Ableism refers to discrimination against people who have a mental or physical disability based on stereotypes about their limitations.
 Sexism is the belief that one sex is superior over another, direct institutionalism happens when institutions put policies into practice that deny people rights and freedoms, while racialization is the thinking that complex characteristics apply to people of different races (e.g., Asians are more intelligent than others).